-Best rugged cases for MacBook Pro
+Best Rugged Cases for MacBook Pro

 There is an optional scratch shield that you can place over the bumper's exposed opening to protect your MacBook Pro from scratches, but it doesn't appear to actually connect to the rest of the case, so I personally wouldn't use it.
 If you want all-over protection, go for something more like the NexCase instead.

-The Vectros is available for the 13-inch and 15-inch 2015 MacBook Pro in black with a blue lining.
+The Vectros is available for $60 for the 13-inch and 15-inch 2015 MacBook Pro in black with a blue lining.
+Be sure to choose the right size before placing your order.

 Do you go rugged?